haddocking/haddocking.github.io/software/haddock2.4/introduction.md

 *   semi-flexible refinement in torsion angle space
 *   final refinement (in explicit solvent - optional).

 By allowing for explicit flexibility during the molecular dynamics refinement HADDOCK can account for small conformational changes occurring upon binding.
 Larger and more challenging conformational changes can be dealt with by starting the docking from ensembles of conformations and/or treating the molecules as a collection of domains.
 The latter approach makes use of the unique multi-body docking ability of HADDOCK, which can handle up to 6 separate domains or molecules at the same time.
 The selection of the final models is based on a weighted sum of electrostatics, desolvation and van der Waals energy terms, along with the energetic contribution of the restraints used to drive the docking.
 HADDOCK has been extensively applied to a large variety of systems, including protein-protein, protein-nucleic acids and protein-small molecule docking and has shown a very strong performance in the blind critical assessment of the prediction of interactions (CAPRI).
 A considerable number of experimental structures of complexes calculated using HADDOCK have been deposited into the Protein Data Bank (PDB).
-HADDOCK is available as a web server ([https://wenmr.science.uu.nl/haddock2.4](https://wenmr.science.uu.nl/haddock2.4))(de Vries et al. 2010) offering a user-friendly interface to the structural biology community.
+HADDOCK is available as a web server ([https://wenmr.science.uu.nl/haddock2.4](https://wenmr.science.uu.nl/haddock2.4){:target="_blank"}) (de Vries et al. 2010) offering a user-friendly interface to the structural biology community.

-A list of HADDOCK-related publications is availble [here](/software/haddock2.4/publications).
+A list of HADDOCK-related publications is availble [here](/software/haddock2.4/publications){:target="_blank"}:.

 On our HADDOCK home page you will find: